Steady — Worry Is In Range

 How does minimal anxiety feel different from being numb or dissociated?

 Minimal anxiety still feels like normal emotional range—you can laugh, feel excited, feel sad when sad things happen.
 Emotional numbness, dissociation, or flatness is a different pattern and is sometimes seen in depression, PTSD, or burnout.
-If your low score came with "I do not feel much of anything," consider also taking the depression or burnout screener.
+If your low score came with "I do not feel much of anything," consider also taking the Mood Check-In or Burnout Risk check-in.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.